Measure the performance of your credit management

 Your next step to tangible results

-As with any monitoring process, gap analysis will only reveal its true value when you act on what you have discovered.
+As with any monitoring process, gap analysis only reveals its true value when you act on what you have discovered.
 Whether you choose to take inspiration from good practice employed by competitors or develop entirely new strategies, the important thing is to integrate the processes into your everyday business operations and keep tracking your success on an ongoing basis.
-It remains crucial to know where your credit management team is going and how well it is progressing down that path.
+It remains crucial to know where your credit management team is going and how well it is progressing.
 In the end, that will allow you to stay on track and get maximum value from gap analysis.